Skip to content

 Children will have an agreed support plan in place within two weeks of assessment.

-If you are in East Kent please complete the Children's Therapies Care Coordination Service referral form.
+For children living in Ashford, Dover, Deal or Shepway please complete the Children’s Therapies Care Coordination Service referral form.